Substantial

 Stanley Robinson, known as Substantial, is an American hip hop recording artist from Prince George's County, Maryland.
 He now operates out of Virginia.

 His videos have appeared on MTV, BET and VH1, while his music has made it to the second round of Grammy voting in three categories.
 The car company Bentley reached out to have Substantial's supergroup, FANOMM (with Chew Fu & J-Cast) to create a song for them and perform in China at their car show.
-Substantial is also known for having been a close collaborator of Nujabes, the Japanese producer who died in 2010.
+Substantial is also known for having been a close collaborator of Nujabes, an influential Japanese producer.

 Personal life

 Growing up, the first concert Stanley attended was Run DMC featuring Naughty By Nature, and Lords of the Underground.

 Substantial has stated that some of his main influences are Native Tongues, Outkast, and Redman.

 He is married to Rachelle Etienne-Robinson.
 They met at Pratt Institute.
 Substantial and Rachelle are co-CEOs of Substantial Art & Music.

 In May 2011 Substantial underwent a preventative surgery to remove a potentially cancerous growth from his large and small intestines.
 Discussing the surgery Substantial said, "The purpose of the procedure I had on May 10th was to remove the section of my large and small intestines, where the growth was located.
 As I mentioned before, I don’t have cancer but I have decided to do the […] surgery as a preventive measure."